jiniljeil/Security/webHacking/webHacking.kr/problem10/README.md

 This problem is in webhacking.kr.
 URL: <https://webhacking.kr/challenge/code-1//>

-If you enter in the URL, you can see like the bottom photo.
+If you enter the URL, you can see the below photo.

 <img src="./image/1.png"/>